ycpcs/cs201-fall2020/assign/assign03.md

 ### Disk placement

+When the user clicks the mouse, a new **Disk** object should be created using the current cursor position, radius, and random color (see step 6 below).
 The game will need to keep track of each disk that has been placed successfully.
 One approach is to use an array.
 For example, add the following fields to the **DisksPanel** class:

 {% highlight java %}
 private Disk[] disks;